Ax8457/WriteUPs/ECW2025/S7_PLC/README.md

 # Siemens S7 related Write-Ups
-<p aling="justify">This folder contains WUs for all the challenges related to Siemens S7 programmable logic controller.
+<p align="justify">This folder contains WUs for all the challenges related to Siemens S7 programmable logic controller.
 Challenges included are:</p>

 - Who Am I ?
 - Stop This PLC